frankwang95/frankwang95.github.io/_posts/2019-06-01-semantic-entity-segmentation-dataset.md

 # Date Reference Data

 In addition to our monetary reference dataset, we are also releasing 151 labeled strings segmenting out date references.
-Each segment is intended to references a specific day of a calendar year (with or without the year specified) including any user included punctuation.
+Each segment is intended to reference a specific day of a calendar year (with or without the year specified) including any user included punctuation.
 References to days of the week (ie. `Monday`, `Tuesday` etc.) are not included but we do include labels of generic months without a day specified (ie. `Will repay in June`).
 Some examples follow:

 <pre><code>